Book cover

 6.5 Adapter

-Context: Consider a system to control multimedia projectors.
-To achieve this goal, the system needs to use objects from classes provided by the projector manufacturers, as presented below:
+Context: Consider a system designed to control multimedia projectors.
+To implement this system, we need to use objects from classes provided by different projector manufacturers, as shown below:

 class SamsungProjector {